 The course will vary considerably from semester to semester and will utilize the variety of interests and specialties of the consortium faculties.
 The topic for the semester will be announced in advance.
-Visits to offices and agencies will be included, as will meetings with officials and experts in Washington.
-Recent (Spring Term 2006) special topics courses offered are: Global Agenda; Public Relations Seminar; Public Policy Issues; American Diversity; Art and Architecture; Washington Through Cinema; and Conflict and Compromise.
+Visits to offices and agencies will be included as will meetings with officials and experts in Washington.
+Recent (Spring Term 2009) special topics courses were: Public Relations Seminar, Violence and Values, Photojournalism, and Controversy & the Supreme Court.